How does the Commission engage with other countries in this field?

-The Panel promotes modernisation, internationalisation and digitalisation (e-learning) of education and training systems.
-It also works on broader recognition of non-formal education, and supports the development of cultural and creative sectors in Eastern partner countries.
+The Panel promotes the modernisation, internationalisation and digitalisation (e-learning) of education and training systems.
+It also works on the broader recognition of non-formal education, and supports the development of the cultural and creative sectors in Eastern partner countries.

 Strong priority is given to:

-- support and empower the young generation by contributing to the establishment of inclusive and evidence-based youth policy; and
+- supporting and empowering the young generation by contributing to the establishment of inclusive and evidence-based youth policy

-- by peer learning dialogue on policies and institutions to support youth education, training, and transition to work.
+- peer learning dialogue on policies and institutions to support youth education, training, and the transition to work

-- support the modernisation of higher education systems
+- supporting the modernisation of higher education systems

-- increase the support to teaching and learning mobility for students, teachers, university staff and young people from Southern Mediterranean countries
+- increasing the support for teaching and learning mobility for students, teachers, university staff and young people from Southern Mediterranean countries

 EU cooperation tools